Apprenticeship 2020/ 2021 Schedule

 Other Resources at RDC

-- Check your program information page for a list required books and materials.
+- Check your program-specific information page for a list required books and materials.
 Please also visit RDC's Campus Store website.

-- Academic Support will be available for apprentices in the fall term.
+- Academic Support will be available for apprentices.

 - If you require academic or physical accommodations with Disability Services, we always recommend that you contact Disability Resources prior to your start date to start assessing your needs.